About Allen Fuller

 In 2014, Allen returned to his communications roots when his father-in-law, former Congressman Bob Beauprez, ran for governor of Colorado.
 As the campaign’s communications director, Allen managed an aggressive, integrated statewide communications effort.
 Despite being outspent 3 to 1, the campaign was able to pull within a close margin and nearly defeated a popular incumbent.

-His passion for integrating digital and advocacy extends to his community involvement, and he has served on the board of several community organizations including the The Steamboat Institute and Rutherford LEAP.
+His passion for integrating digital and advocacy extends to his community involvement, and he has served on the board of several community organizations including Ascent Classical Academies, The Steamboat Institute, St. Paul’s Episcopal Church of Murfreesboro, and Rutherford LEAP.
 He is a graduate of the Leadership Program of the Rockies and the recipient of the 2013 Defender of the Declaration award.
 He lives in Boulder County, Colorado with his wife and three children.